 I made this Sorbetto back in March but am only posting it up now as I decided it deserved its own listing.
-This is just a cheap cotton from spotlight, but it has a gorgeous print that I just love and is bursting with spring.
+This is just cheap cotton from Spotlight, but it has a gorgeous print that I just love and is bursting with spring.
 It is also a lovely fabric, it hardly creases.

 For this version I applied the fitting lessons from my previous two versions: a sloping shoulder adjustment and grading from a size 2 in the shoulders to a 6 in the hips, plus I lowered and angled the bust dart as that seemed to be more flattering for my (cough) small bust.
 I cut the size 18 length and as the armholes are very high and tight, this was easily fixed by cutting the size 16 armholes.

 I added the sleeves available free here, although I did make them a little less full by taking out some of the sleeve width (just cut straight down the middle from shoulder line to hem and then moved both pieces in about 3/4 inch, re-taped together and smoothed out the shoulder curve, it worked perfectly) and made it into a blouse by not cutting the front on the fold and then using the pleat section as facings.
 I used a hot pink pias binding, saving me heaps of time as I did not need to make the bias trim, and used it on the neckline and sleeves.
 I also used the pink bias binding to cover some buttons, which look great and worth the effort to make.

 I added a bit more shape to the blouse by adding darts front and back, working out the placement just by trying it on and pinning what looked good.